cgomes-pt/dotfiles/README.md

 - **Shell**: ZSH 5.8
 - **Program Launcher:** Rofi

 uwu is a custom theme done by me, based on Cloud theme, using unicode characters & kaomuji for japanese emoticons and inspired by machaerus's theme (Thank you, it's really beautiful your theme).
+Rofi's theme is from rofi-spotlight.

 # Screenshots